portons/react-native-anime/README.md

 import Anime from 'react-native-anime';
 ```

-2. Wrap your view with EasyAnimations component and save its reference
+2. Wrap your view with Anime component and save its reference
 ```javascript
 render () {
     return (